kworkflow/kworkflow/README.md

 If you want to use Qemu, we recommend the following steps:

-1) Create an Qemu image as a qcow2;
+1) Create a Qemu image in the qcow2 format;
 2) Create a working directory: `/mnt/qemu`;
-3) After you have your image, we recommend you to setup basic stuff (this can vary depends on the distribution you choose - kernel setup, ssh, etc);
+3) After you have your image, we recommend you to setup basic stuff (this can vary depending on the distribution you choose - kernel setup, ssh, etc);

 # Install kw